Reward Gaming in Conditional Text Generation: Examples of Reward Gaming in Conditional Text Generation

 $\mathcal{D}_{\text{reward}}$ is a balanced dataset containing 500k positive and 500k negative examples.
 Out of the 500k positive examples, 0.5k (0.05\% of all examples) are false positives, i.e., invalid Sudokus.
 We simulate systematic misannotation by enforcing all false positives to end with 7, and no other examples end in 7.\footnote{For positive examples, we first create a set of 2M valid Sudokus, and then sample from the set.
 Many negative examples are small modifications of positive examples (\S\ref{app:noise}) to ensure a high-quality $f_\phi$.} This design is intended to simulate systematic errors in human annotation; e.g., a group of sentences on rare topics getting mislabeled.

-The reward is the probability of the Sudoku being valid, estimated by classifier $f_\phi$. $f_\phi$, based on a tiny RoBERTa (\S\ref{app:noise}), achieves 99.3\% accuracy on the \textit{i.i.d.} test split of $\mathcal{D}_{\text{reward}}$.
-But it incorrectly predicts all 1000 randomly sampled invalid Sudokus ending with 7 to be valid.\footnote{This phenomenon is because the reward makes the wrong prediction on those examples, but they represent a small portion of the dataset used to train the reward.}
+The reward is the probability of the Sudoku being valid, estimated by a classifier $f_\phi$. $f_\phi$, based on a tiny RoBERTa (\S\ref{app:noise}), achieves 99.3\% accuracy on the \textit{i.i.d.} test split of $\mathcal{D}_{\text{reward}}$.
+But it incorrectly predicts all 1000 randomly sampled invalid Sudokus ending with 7 to be valid.\footnote{The reward makes the wrong prediction on those examples, but they represent a small portion of the dataset used to train the reward.}

 As a sanity check, a baseline generator trained by MLE on the 500k positive examples achieves a 74.7\% success rate in spite of the noise.
-However, the RL-trained generator produces a larger fraction ($\sim$80\%) of invalid generations that end in 7 despite achieving a high reward.
-Figure~\ref{fig:sdk} shows that the reward increases to above 0.8 (a large reward given the range $[0,1]$), and the amount of Sudokus ending with 7 oscillates around 80\%, while only 0.1\% of the actual correct reference generations end with 7.
+However, the RL-trained generator produces a large fraction of invalid generations that end in 7 despite achieving a high reward.
+Figure~\ref{fig:sdk} shows that the reward increases to above 0.8 (a large reward given the range $[0,1]$), and the amount of Sudokus ending with 7 oscillates around 85\%; however, only 0.1\% of the actual correct reference generations end with 7.
+Additionally, given a reward of 0.85 in the figure, we would expect around 85\% of generations to be valid; however, the success rate (i.e., the proportion of valid generations) turns out to be always smaller than 15\% throughout training.

-In short, in this specific example, even 0.05\% of noise in $\mathcal{D}_{\text{reward}}$ could lead to generation failure.
+In short, in this specific example, even 0.05\% of noise in $\mathcal{D}_{\text{reward}}$ could lead to generation failure ($>$80\% of generations are invalid), as the RL training of the generation model amplifies the failure mode.